Nikola-Ostojic/RESprojekat/README.md

 # Built With

 C# in Visual Studio 2017.
-Design is built with WPF (MVVM and classical behind code in some projects).
+Design was built with WPF (MVVM and classical behind code in some projects).
 For database were used: Entity Framework and Microsoft SQL Server Management Studio 18.

 # Created By
 Nikola Ostojic on faculty course "Power Software Development" (free translate of course name).